bisatol/hello-go-deploy-marathon/docs/_includes/README.md

 The following steps are located in [deploy.sh](https://github.com/JeffDeCola/hello-go-deploy-marathon/blob/master/example-01/deploy-marathon/deploy.sh).

-Lets pull the `hello-go-deploy-marathon` docker image from DockerHub and deploy to mesos/marathon.
+Pull the `hello-go-deploy-marathon` docker image from DockerHub and deploy to mesos/marathon.

 This is actually very simple, you just PUT the